MicrosoftDocs/msteams-docs/msteams-platform/toolkit/build-an-AI-agent-in-Teams.md

    :::image type="content" source="../assets/images/teams-toolkit-v2/custom-copilot/ai-agent.png" alt-text="Screenshot shows the option to select app features using AI library list.":::

-1. To build an app, follow either of the building agent steps:
+1. To build an app, select any of the following options:

     # [Build New](#tab/buildnew)